|

 ||

-ever achieved such instant acclaim as Massive Attack did on the release
+bands have ever achieved such instant acclaim as Massive Attack did on

-of their debut album, 'Blue Lines'.
-And even fewer bands have then managed
+the release of their debut album, 'Blue Lines'.
+And even fewer bands have

-to disappear quite so completely off the face of the planet.
-However, 1994
+then managed to disappear quite so completely off the face of the planet.

-sees at least one comeback out of Bristolian trio with the release of the
+However, 1994 sees at least one comeback out of Bristolian trio with the

-clunkingly marvellous and incredibly relaxed 'Aftermath' single from rapper
+release of the clunkingly marvellous and incredibly relaxed 'Aftermath'

-Tricky (he once went by the name Tricky Kid, but presumably he's
+single from rapper Tricky (he once went by the name Tricky Kid,

-and a whole new ball game of sampled woodwind and banging cowbells, 'Aftermath'
+Massive Attack sound and a whole new ball game of sampled woodwind and

-finds the gruff-voiced rapper cantering around the mixing desk live Tom
+banging cowbells, 'Aftermath' finds the gruff-voiced rapper cantering around

 How did 'Aftermath' come